 The gable ends photographed mid-construction show how the Wallform system can be cut on-site to suit any angle necessary for the roof design.
 In most cases gable ends are concreted without the need for temporary ‘end-capping’ as the angle of the roof pitch is usually less than the slump of the concrete.

 Hopefully you’ve found this series of posts interesting, do let us know any comments or questions below.
-Once the house is complete we hope to run a full feature on it to show the finished home, but we will continue posting further photos as we receive them.
+Once the house is complete we hope to run a feature on it to show the finished home.